LuigiAttorresi/Soundscape/README.md

   <img src="https://user-images.githubusercontent.com/57997005/109641068-90646c80-7b51-11eb-85b8-1ef923a57741.png"//>
 </p>

+A video demo of the application is available at [this link.](https://youtu.be/xL51OpAtXS4)

 ## How To Use
 The environments we daily deal with constantly provide us with sounds, melodies and noises generating different soundscapes, but have you ever wondered how a song you like would sound in those contexts?
 Here is the the goal of _Soundscape_, a Web application meant to make you feel the sounds that surround you in a different way, creating a special bond between music and nature.